 This post was contributed by Michael Kahn, Librarian, Touro College School for Lifelong Education

 Shavuot, the festival of weeks, is celebrated exactly seven weeks after Passover.
 It is the conclusion of the story of the Exodus from Egypt, which ends at the highest point of biblical Jewish history: Matan Torah, receiving and accepting the Torah and all its commandments.

-In commemoration of Matan Torah, the first night of Shavuot is often dedicated to learning, with many and even until dawn, immersed in Torah study.
+In commemoration of Matan Torah, the first night of Shavuot is often dedicated to learning, with many staying up late into the night, and even until dawn, immersed in Torah study.
 This year, the special night of learning will be different.
 We will not be gathering in synagogue as usual to study together due to quarantine restrictions for the novel coronavirus.
 The learning, however, will be no less powerful.

 I find it very exciting to have dairy options.
 There are only so many ways to make a brisket—not to mention the utter delight of selecting a variety of cheesecakes for your holiday table!

 No matter how many cheesecakes I have tasted, however, my mother’s homemade recipe remains my favorite (naturally!).
 I am very pleased to share her recipe below.
 Chag Shavuot Sameach!
 Have a happy and healthy Shavuot!

 Shavuot begins at sundown on Thursday, May 28, 2020 and concludes at sunset on Saturday, May 30, 2020.